ioos/sensor-web-harvester/README.md

 The command line takes in a properties file that contains all the needed variables to perform the SOS update.
 The properties file needs all the required variables below:
 * database_url - the URL where the metadata database can be found.
-For example jdbc:postgresql://localhost:5432/sensor
+Writen from above,for example jdbc:postgresql://localhost:5432/sensor
 * database_username - a user name to access the metadata database
 * database_password - the password associated to the database_username
-* sos_url - the URL to the SOS being used
+* sos_url - the URL to the SOS being used.
+For example http://192.168.1.40:8080/sos/sos
 * publisher_country - the publisher's country.
 For example USA
 * publisher_email - the publisher's email address
 * publisher_web_address - the web address of the publisher.
 For example www.aoos.org